haseeebz/Halogen/docs/dev/CONTRIBUTING.md

 Here are some guidelines:

 + Before making any kind of changes, please open an issue and explain what you plan to add/improve.
-+ Make sure that your changes only affect a certain part of sapphire and DO NOT have multiple changes through out the code.
++ Make sure that your changes only affect a certain part of halogen and DO NOT have multiple changes through out the code.
-+ Contributing need not be to Sapphire alone, you can contribute by making custom SapphireModules and SapphireModelProvider classes to increase functionality.
++ Contributing need not be to Halogen alone, you can contribute by making custom HalogenModules and HalogenModelProvider classes to increase functionality.

-### Basic Sapphire Structure
+### Basic Halogen Structure

-The `sapphire` package consists of 4 main sub-modules which are:
+The `halogen` package consists of 4 main sub-modules which are:

-+ `sapphire.core` which contains the core class of Sapphire.
-It starts sapphire, loads modules, handles and passes events.
++ `halogen.core` which contains the core class of Halogen.
+It starts halogen, loads modules, handles and passes events.
-+ `sapphire.base` contains the base definitions.
++ `halogen.base` contains the base definitions.
 Stuff like events, config, decos, base module class etc.
-+ `sapphire.ctl` contains a CLI for command passing and a TUI for actually using Sapphire.
++ `halogen.ctl` contains a CLI for command passing and a TUI for actually using Halogen.
-+ `sapphire.modules` contains the core sapphire modules.
++ `halogen.modules` contains the core halogen modules.